swiftlang/swift-evolution/proposals/NNNN-mixins.md

 ### Limitations of mixins, compared to protocols

 - Mixins must be declared in the declaration of a subtype.
 Mixins *cannot* be mixed-in in extensions, retroactively.
-- Subtypes *must* add `override` to be reimplement methods of a mixin, while default methods of protocols do not require that.
+- Subtypes *must* add `override` to redefine methods of a mixin, while default methods of protocols do not require that.
 - Multiple inheritance of mixins is limited, by comparison with protocols.
 Duplicate member definitions *cannot* occur.

 ### Impact on OOP and POP